M4 motorway: After completion

 In April 2005, speed checks carried out by police camera vans between junction 14 and junction 18 led to a public protest, involving a "go-slow" of several hundred vehicles along the affected sections of the motorway.

 Between 2007 and January 2010, the section from Castleton (junction 29) to Coryton (junction 32) was widened to six lanes.
 The scheme was formally opened on 25 January 2010 by Ieuan Wyn Jones the Deputy First Minister for Wales.

 During 2009, the Newport section of the motorway between junctions 23a and 29 was upgraded with a new concrete central barrier.
 In February 2010, it was proposed that the M4 in South Wales would become the first hydrogen highway with hydrogen stations provided along the route, with an aspiration for further stations to be provided along the M4 into South West England over time.

 Between 2008 and 2010, junction 11 was extensively remodelled with a new four-lane junction, two new road bridges and other works.
 The £65 million scheme included work on the Mereoak roundabout and part of the A33 Swallowfield Bypass near Shinfield, and also the conversion of the two existing bridges, one of which is available only to pedestrians and cyclists and the other to buses.
 It also involved the movement of the local Highways Agency and Fire Service offices, and the construction of a long footbridge network, a new bus lane and a new gyratory.
 Sound barriers for nearby residential areas were also installed.
 In April 2008, the decision to preserve a rare Vickers machine gun pillbox and turn it into a bat roost was announced by the developers.

 Former bridge tolls

 Tolls were charged on the Severn Bridge(s) from opening until 2018.
-In 1966 the toll was 12.5pence each-way for cars, rising to £1 in the late 1980s.
+In 1966 the toll was 2s 6d (post-decimalisation equivalent £0.125) for cars, rising to £1 in the late 1980s.
 Around 1991 the toll was doubled but charged in the westbound direction only, to reduce queuing.
 After 1996, the tolls were equal westbound-only on both bridges, and rose steeply after 2000 to a peak of £6.70 for cars in 2017, leading to protests from Welsh businesses.

 Tolls on both bridges over the River Severn were eliminated on 17 December 2018, and the former toll booths were removed in 2019.